Bianco Brothers Manufacturing website redesign preview

 Usability

-Simplify navigation and page structure so users can quickly locate services, capabilities, and contact information.
+Simplify navigation and page structure so users can quickly find services, capabilities, and contact pathways without unnecessary friction.

 Clarity design example from the Bianco Brothers case study